 3. Dean’s Authorization

 At the completion of the review process, Disability Services seeks approval of the recommended accommodations from the Dean of the School or College in which the student is enrolled.
 The Dean reviews these recommendations to ensure that the accommodations are consistent with the fundamental requirements of that particular student’s degree program.
 The University does not waive program requirements or permit substitutions for required courses.
-For example, several degree programs at the University have foreign language or mathematics requirements; the University considers these degree requirements to be fundamental, and therefore they will not be waived.
+For example, several degree programs at the University have a foreign language or mathematics requirements; the University considers these degree requirements to be fundamental, and therefore they will not be waived.
 Please note that no accommodations can be provided until this process is completed.

 If the student changes degree programs, a new Dean’s authorization must occur for the new program.
 As each degree program has different requirements, accommodations may be appropriate for one program, but not for another.
 For example, a student transferring from the College of Communications (COM) to the College of Arts and Sciences (CAS) would need authorization from the Dean of CAS, even if such authorization had already been obtained from the Dean of COM.
 A student enrolled in more than one degree-program through the Boston University Collaborative Degree Program (BUCOP), in a combined B.A./M.A. program or through a combination graduate program must obtain Dean’s authorization from the Dean of each School or College.
 Please note that students from the College of General Studies, after completing their two-year program and moving on to another School or College, must obtain Dean’s approval from their new School or College.